rarm1/PythonProjects/Trade Reader/Resources/README.md

 folder that also contains populated rebalancers that demonstrate the suggested trades.
 Completed rebalancers will also contain a sheet that contains a list of trades in the same format as the Fund Managers .csv file.

-Instructions for this program can be found in the [instructions](INSTRUCTIONS.pdf) document.
-Condensed instructions can be found in the [Execution Instuctions](Execution Instructions.pdf)

 This Python project has been broken into several, smaller Python files.
 This is to increase the ease with which the document can be read.